Mujahedyousef/data-structures-and-algorithms/javascript/code-challenges/data _structure/hash-Table/hashTable.md

 ## Approach & Efficiency

-- get method :Retrieving based on a key returns the value stored big o time :o(n)
+- get method :Retrieving based on a key returns the value stored

+  big O
+  - time :O(n) //if occur collision become O(n)
+  - space :O(1)

-* contains method :returns null for a key that does not exist in the hash table and true if its exist big o time :o(n)
+* contains method :returns null for a key that does not exist in the hash table and true if its exist

+  big O
+  - time :O(1) //if occur collision become O(n)
+  - space :O(1)

-* keys method : returns a list of all unique keys that exist in the hash table big o time :o(n^2)
+- keys method : returns a list of all unique keys that exist in the hash table

+  big O
+  - time :O(1)
+  - space :O(1)

-* hash:return the index of the key value object big o time :o(n)
+- hash:return the index of the key value object

+  big O
+  - time :O(1)
+  - space :O(1)
-* set:set the key and value pair in the table big o time :o(n)
+- set:set the key and value pair in the table

+  big O
+  - time :O(1)
+  - space :O(1)

 ## API